CINF/PyExpLabSys/doc/source/common_utilities.rst

 where the ``name_of_my_logger`` should be some descriptive name for what the program/script does e.g. "coffee_machine_count_monitor".
-From the returned ``LOGGER``, informatio can now be logged via the usual ``.info()``, ``.warning()`` methods etc.
+From the returned ``LOGGER``, information can now be logged via the usual ``.info()``, ``.warning()`` methods etc.

-To get a named logger that logs to a file do:
+To get a named logger that also logs to a file do:

 .. code-block:: python

     from PyExpLabSys.common.utillities import get_logger
     LOGGER = get_logger('name_of_my_logger', file_log=True)

-The log will be writte the file ``name_of_my_logger.log``.
-The file name can be changed via the option ``file_name``, the same way as the maximum log file size and number of saved backups can be changed, as documented below :func:`<.get_logger> below`.
+The log will be written to the file ``name_of_my_logger.log``.
+The file name can be changed via the option ``file_name``, the same way as the maximum log file size and number of saved backups can be changed, as documented :func:`below <.get_logger>`.

 To get a logger that logs only to a file and not to the terminal do: